-‘Neurodiversity’ is a relatively new term that refers to people who have dyslexia, autism, ADHD, dyspraxia and other neurological conditions.
-These are ‘spectrum’ conditions, with a wide range of characteristics, but which nevertheless share some common features in terms of how people learn and process information.
+Autism is a ‘spectrum’ condition, with a wide range of characteristics, but which nevertheless share some common features in terms of how people learn and process information.

 - Without understanding, autistic people and families are at risk of being isolated and developing mental health problems.

 - Autism is much more common than many people think.
-There are around 700,000 people on the autism spectrum in the UK – that’s more than 1 in 1001.
+It is currently estimated there are around 700,000 people on the autism spectrum in the UK – that’s more than 1 in 1001.
 If you include their families, autism is a part of daily life for 2.8 million people.

 - Autism doesn’t just affect children.
 Autistic children grow up to be autistic adults.